snu-mllab/Efficient-Dataset-Condensation/README.md

 To this end, we propose a novel condensation framework that generates multiple synthetic data with a limited storage budget via efficient parameterization considering data regularity.
 We further analyze the shortcomings of the existing gradient matching-based condensation methods and develop an effective optimization technique for improving the condensation of training data information.
 We propose a unified algorithm that drastically improves the quality of condensed data against the current state-of-the-art on CIFAR-10, ImageNet, and Speech Commands.*

+## Requirements
+- The code has been tested with PyTorch 1.11.0.
+- To run the codes, install efficientnet package ```pip install efficientnet_pytorch```

 ## Test Condensed Data